-In this web panel discussion, biotech licensing and pharmaceutical business development consultant Linda Pullan joins six panelists, scientific and business development experts representing leading biotech, pharmaceutical and consulting organizations to discuss the science and business of bispecifics and related multivalent cancer therapeutics.
-Request your recorded copy today!
+In this web panel discussion, biotech licensing and pharmaceutical business development consultant Linda Pullan is joined by six panelists – scientific and business development experts representing leading biotech, pharmaceutical and consulting organizations to discuss the science and business of bispecifics and related multivalent cancer therapeutics.
+Request a copy today!

 Synopsis of the Discussion: